lowdanie/lowdanie.github.io/_posts/2020-02-08-consciousness-explained.md

 Continuing in this tradition, when I picked up _Consciousness Explained_ by Daniel Dennet I expected more of the same.
 However, this time when I put down the book my first thought was "Huh.".
 I still don't have an answer to the hard problem, but Dennet's book certainly changed the way I think about consiousness and our prospects of ultimately understanding it.
 One consequence of this change of perspective is that when I started to write the sections on some classically mysterious topics such as qualia and philosophical zombies, I had to got to Wikipedia to remind myself exactly why I found them so confusing in the first place.

-In this post I will describe the key idea that I learned from the book, and show how it cleared up, or at least reduced, my confusion about a number of instances of the hard problem.
+In this post I will describe the key idea that I learned from the book, and show how it cleared up, or at least reduced, my confusion about the hard problem.

-None of the ideas in this post are original.
-I am simply trying to summarize what I learned from _Consciousness Explained_.
-I will occasionaly use quotes to borrow useful phrases and expressions.

 # The Cartesian Theater